http://WhatisTaxed.com: Data-mining the Tax Code

 Analyzing the "Individual"

 Who is the individual?For whom were tax laws and regulations written?
-Simply judging from the numbers, the income tax has been created for an alien individual.
+Simply judging from the numbers, the income tax has been created for the alien individual.

 US Tax Regulations Searching the US Tax Regulations